sp2728/WSD-Mini-Project-1/gitFlow.md

 - On widows you will need to download and install the gitflow.
 Gitflow is already installed in most recent git versions.

 ## Workflow

+Instead of single master branch, this workflow uses two branches to record the history of the project.
+The master branch stores the official release history and develop branch stores as an integration of the features.